Frequently asked questions

 Can you please tell me about the prequel?

-The prequel is tentatively titled Exploiting the System and takes place two years before the events of Blowing the Whistle.
 While the main book focuses on government corruption, the prequel follows the protagonist as he exposes fraud in corporate America.
 Like the main book, it’s heavily rooted in my real experiences.

 Can you please tell me about the sequel?